ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use the menu to see other pages.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
-Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
-Generally, the treatment options for recurrent cancer are the same as those for metastatic cancer (see above) and include surgery, radiation therapy, and chemotherapy.
+Often the treatment plan may include the treatments described above, such as surgery, radiation therapy, chemotherapy, immunotherapy, or targeted therapy, but they may be used in a different combination and will depend on molecular characteristics of your cancer and how your body is doing overall.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent colorectal cancer.
+Generally, the treatment options for recurrent cancer are the same as those for metastatic cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Recovery from cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.